BradenDKelly/MetropolisMonteCarlo/README.md

 # Metropolis Monte Carlo

+# Purpose:
 This is my playground which will be used for testing new ideas and algorithms.
 At the moment it has working rigid polyatomics with Ewald or Wolf summation.
+I made this for myself, I will likely expand it to be extensible by others once I have fully implemented NVT/NPT for MC/MD and weighted Monte Carlo.

 # Goals:
   1) add flexible molecules